aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-broken-links-in-remote-worksheet/_index.md

 - **Developer‑Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
 Compared with building custom chart‑rendering solutions, this significantly reduces the development workload.
 - **Reduces Labor Costs**: Cuts the need for personnel dedicated to manual document consolidation and link verification.
-- **Pay‑per‑Use**: No upfront investment; you only pay for the API calls you actually use.
+- **Cost‑Effective, Pay‑Per‑Use Pricing**: You only pay for the API calls you actually use.
-- **Zero Maintenance Costs**: No servers to maintain, no software updates, and no compatibility issues to manage.
+- **Low Maintenance Requirements**: No servers to maintain, no software updates, and minimal compatibility concerns.
 - **Preserves Complex Excel Formatting** in universally accessible PDF format.

 ## How to Use the Search for broken links within the worksheet of the Spreadsheet API with SDKs